FrankS36/clean-code-principles/PROJECT_STATUS.md

 ---

-**Status**: Foundation Phase Complete!
-Students now have a comprehensive foundation in the 4 most impactful clean code principles.
-Ready to continue with Principle 5: Objects and Data Structures.
+**Status**: Foundation + Robustness + Integration Complete!
+Students now have a comprehensive foundation in the 7 most impactful clean code principles.
+Ready to continue with Principle 8: Unit Tests and TDD.

-**Contact Point**: Continue from Principle 5 - Objects and Data Structures content development.
+**Contact Point**: Continue from Principle 8 - Unit Tests and Test-Driven Development content development.